-Approximately 3.3 mg per pound of body weight per day of ultramicrosize griseofulvin is an effective dose for most pediatric patients.
+Pediatric Use: Approximately 7.3 mg per kg of body weight per day of ultramicrosize griseofulvin is an effective dose for most pediatric patients.
 On this basis, the following dosage schedule is suggested:

 Children and infants 2 years of age and younger – dosage has not been established.
 Clinical experience with griseofulvin in children with tinea capitis indicates that a single daily dose is effective.
 Clinical relapse will occur if the medication is not continued until the infecting organism is eradicated.

 More about Gris-PEG (griseofulvin)